-- No shooting of a bear banger towards buildings or fuel sources. - Ensure that the bear banger is shot between you and the problem carnivore so that the animal is not scared towards you.
-If using an air horn, ensure that it is directed towards the animal. - If a helicopter is available on or near the site, it may be used to deter the problem carnivore off the island if other methods of deterrents are unsuccessful.
-Ideally, an attempt should be made to move the animal onto the small islands, west of the airstrip - thereby encouraging the animal to move off East Island onto the mainland.
-Note: This method of deterrence can only be conducted at the discretion of pilot and all DDMI personnel will follow the procedures laid out in the helicopter usage SOP (ENVI-916-0119).
-A qualified DDMI Environment personnel should be onboard the aircraft or on the ground with visual (and radio) contact to provide the pilot with guidance.
-Ground to air radio contact with the helicopter can be maintained using Zone 7 - Great Slave Helicopters Channel. - The pilot should: - Stress the animal as little as possible.
-A stressed bear running for a distance can overheat and die. - Keep the helicopter well back from the animal.
-The minimum distance between the helicopter and the bear is 100 m (320 ft) back and 30 m (100 ft) up from the ground. - Keep the animal in visual contact.
+- Keep the animal in visual contact.
 This should be done by taking the helicopter to a higher altitude rather than getting closer than the minimum distance. - Only get close enough to the bear to make it move, not fly over it.
 A carnivore moving at a 'fast walk' can cover a lot of ground quickly and efficiently; there is no need to run the animal. - DO NOT push a bear for more than 10 minutes or 3 km (2.2 miles). - Documentation of all deterrent actions must be completed.
 This includes all notes made in the iPad iAuditor and uploaded to 15.3 Wildlife Database → Wildlife Deterrence Used → Year.
 In this final copy, be sure to include as much detail as possible.
-This includes the description of the animal (colour, build, stature and approx. age), behaviour of the animal, response to stressor (deterrent), the number of each deterrents used, location (coordinates) and any movement that occurred with the animal.
+This includes the description of the animal (colour, build, stature and approx: age), behaviour of the animal, response to stressor (deterrent), the number of each deterrents used, location (coordinates) and any movement that occurred with the animal.
 Any additional pictures will be helpful to identify the animal in the future.

 Note: If you are required to deter problem carnivores from the site, a deterrence report must be completed.
-This report should be e-mailed to Lee Mandeville
+This report should be e-mailed to Adrian Lizotte

-Lee_Mandeville@gov.nt.ca
+Adrian_Lizotte@gov.nt.ca